Minnesota Court Records

 Can I Get a Misdemeanor Removed from a Record in Minnesota?

-Yes, individuals who were arrested, charged, or convicted for any misdemeanor in Minnesota are eligible for expungement.
+Yes, individuals who were arrested, charged, or convicted for any misdemeanor in Minnesota may be eligible for expungement.
 The Minnesota expungement law allows for misdemeanors to be expunged under the following conditions:

 Can a DWI Be Expunged in Minnesota?